The following syntax is an example of a virtual import:

 wait,

-context, # request-level context
+context, # connection-level context

 __server__,